 Facing life's challenges isn't easy.
 We believe that you should have access to the tools and resources you need to make the process a bit more manageable.

-Located downstairs at the Pioneer Home Manager's House, the Lending Library contains books, films, and other resources for a wide range of topics including death & dying, greif & bereavement, caregiving, Alzheimers and Related Dementia, etc.
+Our Lending Library contains books, films, and other resources on a wide range of topics including death, grief, loss, and caregiving.

 Visit us Monday-Thursday 9:00am-4:00pm to access the Lending Library.
 It's free!